 - The goal of the SLRP is to repair severe damage that is causing cave-ins in the right of way or back up in the home.

 - It does not cover breaks in the portion of the lateral line that runs under private property.

 - It does not cover clearance of clogs/tree roots along ANY portion of the lateral line.

 - Report any street or alley cave-ins - if a cave-ins is observed report it to the Citizens' Service Bureau using the "Begin Online" button.

-- Obtain a license plumber report - If you believe you have a sewer lateral break or leak, have the line checked by a licensed plumber and submit your plumber's report to the Street Department.
+- Obtain a license plumber report - If you believe you have a sewer lateral break or leak, have the line checked by a licensed plumber and submit your plumber's report along with Video of issue to the Street Department.

 - Cave-ins location - If the break is under private property (and not under the right-of-way), repairs are the complete responsibility of the homeowner and not eligible for the Sewer Lateral Repair Program (SLRP).